krujos/watchman/README.md

 Watchman
 ========

-A firehose nozzle that runs in CloudFoundry for monitoring HTTP endpoints.
+A firehose nozzle that runs in Cloud Foundry for monitoring HTTP endpoints.
 Metrics for each endpoint are dumped to StatsD.
+Nozzle's are designed to scale horizontally, have no state and are thus a great fit for running inside of the platform.
+Nozzles can scale to distribute load, CF knows how to do that, seems like a win win.
+This repo is an experiment in that vein, what needs to be done to run a nozzle in CF, what are the consequences of doing so?

+A ton of thanks to [CloudCredo](http://cloudcredo.com/) for having done the [heavy lifting](http://cloudcredo.com/how-to-integrate-graphite-with-cloud-foundry/) of parsing the firehose, and then writing about.
+This is really just an adaptation of [Ed King's work](https://github.com/CloudCredo/graphite-nozzle).

 #Running

+First, you need a StatsD instance to pump to and something to visualize it with.
+I've been using the [bosh release for StatsD + Graphite from CloudCredo](https://github.com/CloudCredo/graphite-statsd-boshrelease).
+It's fantastic and a great place to start.

 This nozzle relies on a few environment variables:

 * `CF_ACCESS_TOKEN` Allows the nozzle to register with CF and receive events
 * `DOPPLER_ADDRESS` Is where the nozzle attaches to to receive metrics